Zarlden/elec1601_group8_ex3/lab_report/psuedo_code.md

 # Pseudo code the lab

 ## Simulation

-##NOTE have one code block containing the class and just a seperate main and loop for q2, q3 and prac ones
+##NOTE have one code block containing the class and just a seperate main and loop for q2, q3 and prac ones #[ ] restructure https://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html

 ```c
 import the Servo library
 constant LEFT_ANALOG = A4